US$10,179raised of $1,000,000.00 goal goal

 Either way, with a ready market and an established business model now in place, all farmers will ultimately gain the self-urge (and the ability) to secure all the needed inputs using their own resources, making our overall work self-scaling, and self-sustainable.

-As shown below, we will install a specific portion of this plant once the money we have raised is at intervals of $240k; $620k; $1m and $15m.
-That is, we will begin developing this plant once we raise $240k, and will complete it once we have raised $15m in total.
+As shown here below, we will install a specific portion of this plant once the money we have raised is at intervals of $240k; $620k; $1m and $15m.
+That is, we will begin developing this plant once we only raise $240k, and complete it once we have raised $15m in total.

 1).
 With $240k, we will install a cereal/grain sorting, grading and threshing system, ideally from Alvan Blanch UK, and then provide rural poor farmers with seed, training and market linkages for two crops: sorghum & maize.
 This will help put our sorghum and maize on a standard where it can be used by all breweries, and many other big buyers, across the East African region.

 2).
 With $620k, we will install a cereal/grain cleaning utility described in number #1 above; a cassava starch/tapioca facility, and then provide rural farmers with seed, training and market linkages for three different crops -- sorghum, maize and cassava.
 Starch alone will link us with buyers from the fields of beer, bakery, pasta, the pharmaceutical industry, textiles, paperboard and adhesive industries, biscuit makers and yogurt producers etc.

 3).
 At the $1m mark, we will develop all the work in 1, 2 and 3 above; install two greenhouse-type solar food dryers, plus an assortment of equipment/accessories, and provide farmers with seed, training and market linkages for three crops -- sorghum, maize and cassava -- with at least four different products (including High Quality Cassava Flour & Cassava Starch).